-St. Leonard is a vibrant community of more than 1,600 families.
-We've reached out 60th year in helping Catholics from Muskego and beyond grow closer to God!
+St. Leonard is a vibrant community of more than 1,650 families.
+We've helped Catholics from Muskego and beyond grow closer to God for more than 60 years!
 Please take some time to check out our entire website to find out how we can help you in your faith journey.

 In the decades before the 1950s, Muskego was primarily a rural community, with most residents living around three cross-road business centers---Durham Hill, Tess Corners and Muskego Center---as well as around area lakes.
 The small Catholic population attended Mass in neighboring Big Bend, New Berlin, Hales Corners or St. Martins.

 In the late 1950s, as more and more families moved to the area, Fr.
 Leonard Drewek was asked to establish a parish.
 St. Leonard Congregation was incorporated on July 17, 1957.
 See More On St. Leonard of Port Maurice.
 Fr.
 Drewek was appointed the first pastor of the new St. Leonard community by Archbishop Albert G. Meyer.

 The parish built a multipurpose building rather than a separate church building, and initially located the church in the space of four un-partitioned classrooms.
 The entire new building consisted of eight classrooms, the temporary church, a library, a multi-purpose room and a cafeteria.

 In September 1960, St. Leonard School opened to grades 1-6, taught by three School Sisters of Notre Dame and three lay teachers.
 Eventually, the 7th and 8th grades were added, as well as kindergarten and K4.

 The parish rectory (now the parish offices) was constructed on the north end of our campus in 1959, and the parish convent (now the youth center) was added to the south end in 1962.
 Parish members performed much of the construction of these two buildings.